Segev031/Two-Sum/README.md

 # twoSum
-Answer for Two Sum question of LeetCode
+Answer for Two Sum question of LeetCode with Python and JavaScript.